BORDER:

 which refers to the parent frame (or window) of the frame containing the hyperlink.

-We could just as well have used "bottom" as the target,
+We could just as well have used "bottom

 and the result would have been the same.